Skip to main content

 O-Level / SEC

-The GCE O-Level is Singapore's national examination for secondary students, transitioning to the new Singapore Examinations of Competency (SEC) from 2027 under Full Subject-Based Banding.
+The GCE O-Level is Singapore's national examination for secondary students, transitioning to the new Singapore-Cambridge Secondary Education Certificate (SEC) from 2027 under Full Subject-Based Banding.
 Our 64+ articles cover subject strategies, the O-Level to SEC transition, and revision techniques across all key subjects.

 Content verified Q2 2026· Based on current MOE/SEAB syllabus